distributed-system-analysis/sarjitsu/README.md

   ```

   This is useful when you're working out of a remote server and unable to access
-  sa binaries (since web interface requires selection of files from your local machine).
+  sa binaries (since sarjitsu's web interface requires selection of files from your local machine).

   Some examples:
   ```